Big Dipper: Inuit traditions

 In Inuit astronomy, the same grouping of stars is referred to as "the Caribou" (Tukturjuit).
 Many of the stars within the constellation "were used as hour hands on the night sky to indicate hours of the night, or as calendar stars to help determine the date in fall, winter, or spring."

 In North America

 The asterism name "Big Dipper" is mostly used in the United States and Canada.
 However, the origin of the term is disputed.
-A popular myth claimed the name originated from African-American folk songs, however, more recent source challenges the authenticity of the claim.
+A popular myth claimed the name originated from African-American folk songs; however, a more recent source challenges the authenticity of the claim.

+In an 1824 book on the history of the constellations' mythology, Jacob Green contrasted the "Dipper or Ladle" descriptors used in the United States with "Charles's Wagon or Wain" which were common in England.
+Descriptions of "the dipper" appear in American astronomy textbooks throughout the 19th century.

 Stars

 Within Ursa Major the stars of the Big Dipper have Bayer designations in consecutive Greek alphabetical order from the bowl to the handle.

 In the same line of sight as Mizar, but about one light-year beyond it, is the star Alcor (80 UMa).
 Together they are known as the "Horse and Rider".
 At fourth magnitude, Alcor would normally be relatively easy to see with the unaided eye, but its proximity to Mizar renders it more difficult to resolve, and it has served as a traditional test of sight.
 Mizar itself has four components and thus enjoys the distinction of being part of an optical binary as well as being the first-discovered telescopic binary (1617) and the first-discovered spectroscopic binary (1889).

 Five of the stars of the Big Dipper are at the core of the Ursa Major Moving Group.
 The two at the ends, Dubhe and Alkaid, are not part of the swarm, and are moving in the opposite direction.
 Relative to the central five, they are moving down and to the right in the map.
 This will slowly change the Dipper's shape, with the bowl opening up and the handle becoming more bent.
 In 50,000 years the Dipper will no longer exist as we know it, but be re-formed into a new Dipper facing the opposite way.
 The stars Alkaid to Phecda will then constitute the bowl, while Phecda, Merak, and Dubhe will be the handle.